0xDani3l/DashPi/README.md

 # DashPi
-A GPS Dashcam Smart Car-Computer Thing Based on a Raspberry Pi
+A Raspberry Pi Based GPS Dashcam Smart Car-Computer thing for your Car

 What is the DashPi?